 We aim to provide the following tools to interested teachers to reach half a million girls over the next five years.
-Read more about Computers For Girls here…
+Read more about our Inspire Girls project here…

 - After school girls’ tech club program: WCE will work with teachers to develop and pilot clubs that will in involve mothers, community and business volunteers, and on-line mentors.
 The planning will take into consideration the concerns of girls and mothers.
 The clubs will explore ways to make technology more inclusive of girls, overcome barriers, and to teach confidence and skills.
 Clubs can assist in the development of the other resources, engage in computer refurbishment, or other technology ideas.

 - Professional development: WCE will work with Karen Page and her EdTech Summit to adapt the content of their teacher tech and internet training workshop and materials to adapt it to help teachers better understand how to use computers, the internet, and the C4G resources to inspire more girls to pursue careers in technology.
 This professional development program will include Coding for Girls developed by our Strategic Ally, WiderNet, with our Field Associate in Ethiopia, Mulugeta Assefa.
 We will also develop training programs for new teachers with universities in the pilot countries.